cxhernandez/mtx2JSON/README.md

 How to use
 -----------

-If you want to simply turn your adjacency matrix into a JSON graph:
+If you want to simply turn your sparse adjacency matrix into a JSON graph:

 ```
 python mtx2JSON -m graph -t [FILE_PATH_TO_TRANSITION_MATRIX] -c [CUT_OFF_VALUE]